On Brolin's theorem over the quaternions: Introduction

-where $(w(q))^{*n}$ means that we take the $n$-th power with respect to the $*$- product. \end{Def} This helps us to give a sort of Brolin's theorem for a quaternionic polynomial with coefficients in different slices.
+where $(w(q))^{*n}$ means that we take the $n$-th power with respect to the $*$- product, which is the operation in the quaternionic setting that gives us a regular function from the multiplication of two regular functions (see \eqref{ref3}).
+We recall that a function is slice regular if it is holomorphic in every slice, i.e. in the complex planes $ \mathbb{C}_I$ when the imaginary unit varies.
+This helps us to give a sort of Brolin's theorem for a quaternionic polynomial with coefficients in different slices.
 For this kind of polynomials we defined the exceptional set as

 where $[q]$ is the orbit, defined as